Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-William Wood almost 4 years ago
+William Wood over 4 years ago

 I am opposed to the 29/FraysMill/Burnley station rd proposed RCUT change to intersection.
 The County has not provided enough accident data to justify the expense and inconvenience of an RCUT.
 Why have less expensive alternatives not been thoroughly examined?
 No "solution" will reduce accidents to zero.
 Why not therefore choose one that is less intrusive and less expensive?
 Why not just post a cruiser with flashing lights during time periods with most accidents?
 Will cost a lot less than $7 million.